Camp Fire (organization): Awards

 Official national recognition items are one of Camp Fire's defining features, aimed to help children and adults build self-esteem and have pride in their accomplishments.
 For their participation, growth and achievements, youth receive items such as beads, emblems, pins, and certificates.
 At the early levels, Camp Fire leaders help youth choose activities and guide them in earning the recognition items.
 As teens, members select their own activities and develop their own action plans for earning recognition items.

 For adults, recognition items signify outstanding achievement or the number of years they have been adult Camp Fire USA members.
 Adults in programming or board positions are recognized on the local level for their important roles in Camp Fire.

 Beads

-Youth are able to earn beads while completing projects on the “Camp Fire Trails," as well as emblems.
-Previously, once the participant earned ten of one type of bead, they were awarded a larger one of the same type to represent the ten smaller ones.
+Youth are able to earn beads while completing projects on the "Camp Fire Trails" as well as emblems.
+Previously, once the participants earned ten of one type of bead, they were awarded a larger one of the same type to represent the ten smaller ones.
 By 2006, there was one bead for each of the Camp Fire Trails.